JiaxuanLan/Spatial-Reasoners-Ver2.0/README.md

 `make_dataframes.py` outputs a dataframe of combined analysis results to `analysis/df_analysis.csv` and a dataframe of combined summary results to `summary/df_summary.csv`

 `make_figures.py` output the figures to `figures`

-## TODO

-* Refactor generation to make it simpler and more scalable